Genealogical Proof Standard

 The Genealogical Proof Standard (GPS), established by the Board for Certification of Genealogists (BCG), serves as a vital benchmark in the field of genealogical research, aiming to foster credibility and reliability in genealogical proof statements.

-This set of guidelines assists researchers, including professional genealogists, in formulating conclusions backed with reasonable certainty, thereby setting a high standard for quality and communication in genealogical endeavors.
+The Genealogical Proof Standard is a set of guidelines that assists researchers, including professional genealogists, in formulating conclusions backed with reasonable certainty, thereby setting a high standard for quality and communication in genealogical endeavors.
 It’s an indispensable tool in maintaining the integrity and accuracy of genealogical research, facilitating clear communication of the reliability of the researched data.

-Because I love a good visual, I created this process flowchart and checklist template to walk you through proper genealogical research using the concepts and ideas of the GPS.
+I created a process flowchart and checklist template to walk you through proper genealogical research using the concepts and ideas of the GPS.

 Note the ‘leaf’ references in the graphic refer to sections of this article that provide additional information and clarification on some of the more complex steps.